10 Best Attractions of the Dandenong Ranges

 6. Grants Picnic Ground

-The Grants Picnic Ground is also a great picnic destination, also with some cute animals but this time, they don’t hop.
-Instead, they fly.
-We’re talking about cockatoos, rosellas and galahs that may just rest on your picnic table while you eat.
+The Grants Picnic Ground is also a great picnic destination with some cute animals.
+Cockatoos, rosellas and galahs are everywhere in this picnic destination, and some may just rest on your picnic table while you eat.

 And behold!
 In less than two minutes, white cockatoos will be grabbing onto your plate, helping themselves to their snack.
 Some even land on your shoulders and arms.
 Beware of their claws scratching your skin!